taibu/taibu/README.md

 ### Hi there, am Isabirye Taibu.
-Am a full stack developer with over 3 years of programming experience 👋
+Am a Full stack developer with over two years’ experience of software systems development, testing and integration.
+I have developed APIs, enterprise resource planning applications and e-commerce applications with payment gateway integrations for government entities, private and nonprofit organizations in Uganda

 <!--
 **taibu/taibu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.